wythoff - Wythoff-style constructions

 and the snub operation is applied to it

 unitile2d -s t -w 8 -l 24 2 | wythoff -c s -M | antiview

-Models may be coloured using the colours on the base model. in this example
+Models may be coloured using the colours from the base model, in this example

 the faces of a dodecahedron are coloured randomly, the model is processed

 with Conway operations p and o4, and coloured by element

 association.
 The final model shows patches of colour corresponding to